Production of Poultry and Eggs

 Home consumption is the amount of meat or eggs consumed by producers or their immediate families.
 The amount consumed is valued at market prices as it represents the income producers would have received had the product been sold.

-The survey results are evaluated through comparisons to previous estimates and other sources when available.
+The survey results are evaluated through comparisons to previous estimates and other data sources when available.
 Biological factors and industry limitations are used as a guide when evaluating the data or comparing to other data sets.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.